chauhanmahavir/Invisibility-With-OpenCV/README.md

-# Invisible-Cloak
+# Invisibility-With-OpenCV
-Invisible Cloak Using OpenCV
+Invisibility using OpenCV

 ## Requirements